If you’re looking to invest in French, Belgian and Swiss real estate, you can take a look at Raizers.

 Raizers, on the other hand, is clearly focused on the international investor community, which is a big plus for those of us whose French is non-existent or shaky at best.
 You don’t want to be taking investment decisions when you don’t properly understand the project descriptions, financial documentation and contracts you’re signing.

-Raizers has a team of 10 motivated employees and, despite the corona crisis, and considering the crowdfunding constant growth in demand, are seeing a steady growth in their business.
+Raizers has a team of 10 motivated employees and considering the crowdfunding constant growth in demand, are seeing a steady growth in their business.

 I am monitoring this platform and will be updating this post as the months go by, but in the meantime, please feel free to leave your comments below if you have already used this platform yourself.